Live Data

 Total trading cost is more than just the taker fee.
 When you market-buy into an order book you walk up the ask side, paying progressively higher prices — the gap between the mid-price and your volume-weighted average price (VWAP) is slippage.
 On thin books or large sizes, slippage can easily dwarf the base fee, and even a 1 bps spread costs you $1 per $10,000 traded.

 For most retail-size trades ($10K–$100K), the cheapest spot venues right now are MEXC (0% maker / 5 bps taker), WEEX (0% maker), and Deribit (0% on BTC/ETH/SOL USDC pairs).
 On the perp side, Lighter (0 bps taker), Hyperliquid (4.5 bps), and Aster (4 bps) lead among DEXes; Binance, OKX, and Bitget tie at 5 bps among CEXes.
-Fees alone don't tell the full story — Kraken's 40 bps spot taker and Coinbase Advanced's 120 bps intro tier make them the most expensive options for retail volume despite being the most regulated, so total-cost ranking depends heavily on your size and tier.
+Fees alone do not tell the full story — Kraken's 40 bps spot taker and Coinbase Advanced's 120 bps intro tier make them the most expensive options for retail volume despite being the most regulated, so total-cost ranking depends heavily on your size and tier.
 Use the Monthly Volume selector to see the breakeven point where VIP discounts make a CEX cheaper than a low-fee DEX.

 Related Guides